 As a former prosecutor, NY elder abuse defense attorney Mehdi Essmidi knows these cases from both sides of the courtroom.
 We fight for those charged and work hard to defend our clients.
 Call now to schedule a free initial consultation.

-NY Elder Abuse Laws
+NY Elder Law

 Here are the key laws you need to know: